 We currently have four public events on site each month, usually on Sat. afternoons or Friday nights.
 Themes tend to include environmental education, alternative economics, skill-shares or How-to workshops, and culture and history.
 [We tend to hold lectures, films and slide-shows on Fridays, 6:30-8:30 pm; and how-to/skillshare events on Sat afternoons, usually in the 2-4 pm time slot]

 See the banner on left hand side of our Home page for upcoming events or check out our communecos events calendar page!

-Our enviro-ed events are sometimes free, or they use a suggested donation system, usually in the $5-15 range, and no one is turned away from an event for inability to pay, as long as there is room.
+Our events are sometimes free, or they use a suggested donation system, usually in the $5-15 range, and no one is turned away from an event for inability to pay, as long as there is room.
 A few workshops have set fees, and RSVP is needed for some due to space limits, for more info: email: Sandy at yikes.contact @ gmail.com.

-This spring and summer we held a series of six Saturday afternoon workshops on rain barrel painting (co-sponsored with Living Social).
+In spring and summer 2012 we held a series of six Saturday afternoon workshops on rain barrel painting (co-sponsored with Living Social).
 Other how-to workshops (usually on Saturdays) have included rain barrel making, jewelry upcycling, mask-making, crocheting with plastic bag material (PLARN), aromatherapy and essential oils, composting, pranic healing, journal making, paper-making, a solar oven cook-off, crocheting with T-shirt yarn (TARN), and African drumming.

 We also do rain barrel making/painting and water-saving workshops for special groups.
 These are fun and educational — a great way to introduce sustainability themes to young people.